-According to federal tax law, your taxes may be affected when you enroll your civil union partner/domestic partner in Citi coverage.
+According to federal tax law, your taxes may be affected when you enroll your partner in Citi coverage.
 This Benefits Handbook does not address state and local tax treatment.
 For information on how tax law may apply to your personal situation, consult your tax adviser.